 Add to a blank nasal inhaler.
-Inhale deeply as often as need to calm the cough.
+Inhale deeply as often as needed to calm the cough.
 This may also help with sleep due to coughing.

 Subtle Properties: (vibrational and energetic): Cypress is an ancient symbol of solace and can be very soothing in times of transition whether moving your home or changing career.
 It is particularly strengthening and comforting at the end of a relationship or during bereavement.

-- Cyress wood was used for the doors of St. Peter’s Basilica in the Vatican City, Rome.
+- Cypress wood was used for the doors of St. Peter’s Basilica in Vatican City, Rome.